rspeicher/wriggle/README.md

 * Patches: Fork and send a pull request.
   * Include specs where it makes sense.

+### Developer Quickstart

+Once you've cloned this repository or your own fork, these steps should adequately prepare you to begin contributing to the project.

+#### Create a new RVM gemset (optional)

+    rvm gemset create wriggle
+    rvm gemset use wriggle

+#### Bundler

+First, [install Bundler](https://github.com/carlhuda/bundler) if you haven't already.
+Then install the development dependencies.

+    bundle install

+#### Run Specs

+    rake spec

+If everything passes, you're good to go!

 ## Copyright

 Copyright (c) 2011 Robert Speicher.
 See LICENSE for details.